locka99/opcua/docs/client_tutorial.md

 ## Calling the server

-Once we have a session we can ask the server to do things.
+Once we have a session we can ask the server to do things by sending requests to it.
+Requests correspond to services implemented by the server.
+Each request is answered by a response containing the answer, or a service fault if the service is in error.

 First a word about synchronous and asynchronous calls.

 ### Synchronous calls

-The OPC UA for Rust client API is _mostly_ synchronous by design. i.e. when you call the a function, the message will be sent to the server and the call will block until the response is received or the call times out.
+The OPC UA for Rust client API is _mostly_ synchronous by design. i.e. when you call the a function, the request will be sent to the server and the call will block until the response is received or the call times out.

+This makes the client API easy to use.

 ### Asynchronous calls

-Under the covers, all calls are asynchronous, but the client API shields that detail.
+Under the covers, all calls are actually asynchronous.
+Requests are dispatched and responses are handled asynchronously but the client waits for the response it is expecting.

-The only exception to this are publish requests and responses which are asynchronous.
-When the API is used to create subscriptions, the API will automatically begin to send asynchronous `PublishRequest` messages to the server.
+The only exception to this are publish requests and responses which are always asynchronous.
+These are controlled by publish requests and responses which are sent and received under the covers.
+If a publish response contains changes from a subscription, the subscription's registered callback will be called asynchronously from another thread.
-When it receives a `PublishReponse` the API will automatically call the callback with any updates for monitored items.

 ### Calling a service

-Each kind of call to the server has a corresponding function in the `Session`, for example to create a subscription there is a `create_subscription()` function.
+Each service call to the server has a corresponding client side function.
+For example to create a subscription there is a `create_subscription()` function in the client's `Session`.
+When this is called, the API will fill in a `CreateSubscriptionRequest` message, send it to the server, wait for the corresponding `CreateSubscriptionResponse` and return from the call with the contents of the response.

-So we can call that to create a subcription.
-And then call `create_monitored_items()` to add items to monitor to the subscription.
+Here is code that creates a subscription and adds a monitored item to the subscription.

 ```rust
 let subscription_id = session.create_subscription(2000.0, 10, 30, 0, 0, true, DataChangeCallback::new(|changed_monitored_items| {